 Delayed Diagnosis

 Another diagnosis issue that should be discussed is delayed diagnosis.
 A breast cancer patient may be the victim of delayed diagnosis when the period of time between the onset of symptoms and the official diagnosis is not considered optimal.
 The key to beating breast cancer is often early detection.
-A delayed diagnosis has the potential to be fatal or life-threatening, eliminating an opportunity to fight the disease.
+A Philadelphia attorney understands that a delayed breast cancer diagnosis has the potential to be fatal or life-threatening, eliminating an opportunity to fight the disease when it is misdiagnosed.

 Taking Legal Action Against Negligent Doctors in Philadelphia, PA

 No woman wants to face a breast cancer diagnosis.
 In the event of a delayed diagnosis or misdiagnosis, her fight will become exponentially more difficult.
 Whether you were misdiagnosed with a disease that you do not have, or you missed an opportunity to receive timely treatment due to a delayed diagnosis, you may be entitled to take legal action.
-Medical malpractice cases involving misdiagnosis and delayed diagnosis should be evaluated by a skilled attorney and a knowledgeable team of experts.
-This evaluation will provide a important victim insight regarding the value of their case.
+Medical malpractice cases involving misdiagnosis and delayed diagnosis should be evaluated by a skilled Philadelphia attorney and a team of experts who are knowledgeable about breast cancer.
+This evaluation will provide a victim insight regarding the value of their case.

 In order to be successful in a breast cancer misdiagnosis case there are certain things that need to be proven.
 Generally, you will need to be able to prove the following: